markcheno/topaz/README.md

 For a description of the language see doc/topaz.pdf and ignore the PalmOS stuff.

-There are a number of test scripts in the test directory.

 - build: make
 - compile a script: ./tc -o tower.bin test/tower.t
 - run a script: ./tr tower.bin
+- There are a number of test scripts in the test directory

 All files copyright (c) 2012 Mark Chenoweth and released under the MIT license.